 Practice!
 Practice!
 Practice!

 The only way you’re going to get good at something is if you practice it.
-Keep working hard, take the challenges and failures with pride, and practice.
+Keep working hard, take those failures with pride, and practice.
 You’ll be where you want to be in no time.